Create an association shop in Switzerland: sell merch, tickets and courses online

 Create an online club shop

-With Payrexx Pages, you set up a mini online shop for your club – products, tickets and course registrations with payment in one step.
+With Payrexx Pages you can set up a mini webshop for your club - products, tickets and course registrations with payment in one step.

-Sell merchandise, tickets and course places through your own mini webshop with TWINT and card payments.
+Sell merch, tickets, and course spots via your own mini webshop with TWINT and card payment.

 Sources and Links

-: Further resources for online sales for Swiss associations
+Further resources on online sales for Swiss clubs

 Frequently Asked Questions about the club shop for Swiss clubs